Fatihade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

      - Create a script that counts the number of directories in the PATH.

 4. Global variable
+     - create a script that lists environment variables.

+5. Local variable
-     - Create a script that lists environment variables.
+     - Create a script that lists all local variables and environment variables, and function